 Application Materials

-Although applications to the FES Ph.D program include the same components as applications to the FES MS program, they are evaluated using different standards.
-Current FES MS students should produce new application materials that specifically reflect their qualifications and goals for the FES Ph.D program instead of reusing materials from their original FES MS application.
+Although applications to the FES PhD program include the same components as applications to the FES MS program, they are evaluated using different standards.
+Current FES MS students should produce new application materials that specifically reflect their qualifications and goals for the PhD program instead of reusing materials from their original FES MS application.

-After the Grad Coordinator receives the materials below, they will pull the student’s current OSU transcripts and transcripts from the student’s original application to the FES MS program.
-This will complete the application.
+After the FES Graduate Program Coordinator receives the materials below, they will pull the student’s current OSU transcripts and transcripts from the student’s FES MS application to complete the PhD application.

-Statement of Objectives: Complete in accordance with instructions above.
-Please ensure that the statement adequately addresses the objectives of a Ph.D program and not the MS program.
+Statement of Objectives: Complete in accordance with the instructions above.
+Please ensure that the statement adequately addresses the objectives of a PhD program and not the MS program.

 CV: Complete in accordance with instructions above.

-Letters of recommendation (3): Letters should specifically address the applicant’s qualifications for a Ph.D program.
+Letters of recommendation (3): Letters should specifically address the applicant’s qualifications for a PhD program.
 Letter writers should not be solicited from someone with a potential conflict of interest.
-For example, letters should not be supplied by your potential major professor or by someone supervised by your potential major professor.
-Letters may either be delivered to the Grad Coordinator in a sealed envelope or e-mailed directly to the Grad Coordinator.
+For example, letters should not be supplied by your potential PhD major professor or by someone supervised by your potential PhD major professor.
+Letters may either be delivered to the FES Graduate Program Coordinator in a sealed envelope or e-mailed directly to the FES Graduate Program Coordinator.
 Beyond this, letters should be completed in accordance with instructions above.

 If Accepted

-If the student does not plan to complete their current MS degree, they will complete a ‘Change of Degree’ form to switch from an MS to a Ph.D effective immediately (or at a time designated by the student and their current/future major professor).
+If the student does not plan to complete their current MS degree, they will complete a ‘Change of Degree’ form to switch from the MS to a PhD effective immediately (or at a time designated by the student and their current/future major professor(s)).

-If the student plans to complete their current MS degree, they will complete a ‘Change of Degree’ form to add a concurrent Ph.D degree to their record in the months leading up to their MS final exam.
-During this period, the student will technically be an MS student and a Ph.D student at the same time.
-When the student successfully completes their MS program, they may continue as a Ph.D student uninterrupted.
+If the student plans to complete their current MS degree, they will complete a ‘Change of Degree’ form to add a concurrent PhD degree to their record in the months leading up to their MS final thesis exam.
+During this period, the student will technically be both a MS student and PhD student at the same time.
+When the student successfully completes their MS program, they may continue as a PhD student uninterrupted.

-Once enrolled in the FES Ph.D program, students will be expected to meet program and University Ph.D requirements, including completion and submission of a new Program of Study form, learning outcomes, and research proposal.
+Once enrolled in the FES PhD program, students will be expected to meet the same standards and requirements expected of a new PhD student, including completion and submission of a new Program of Study form, learning outcomes, and research proposal.

 Funding for Students Continuing on to a PhD

-If current FES MS students wish to pursue this funding, they must apply to the FEs Ph.D program in accordance with funding deadlines.
-For details of funding deadlines for the current application season, please consult the Grad Coordinator.
+If current FES MS students wish to pursue this funding, they must apply to the FES PhD program in accordance with funding deadlines.
+For details of funding deadlines for the current application season, please consult the FES Graduate Program Coordinator.